everpress-co/mailster-woocommerce/README.md

 ### 1.6

-- new: option to disable WooCommerece style in email
+- new: option to disable WooCommerce style in email

 ### 1.5